Today's Bible Reading: John 19

 Reflecting and Thinking

-The man in our text is unidentified.
+The man in our selected textual reading is unidentified.
 Perhaps John is referring to himself.
-Perhaps he refers to another reliable witness.
-What matters is not who he is, but who Jesus is.
+Perhaps he refers to another disciple who could serve as a reliable witness.
+What matters is not who the witness is, but who Jesus is.
 The testimony reaches its climax in Jesus' death.
-It is now certain that these things are true.
+The testimony is certain: these things are true.
 The foundations for belief are established.
 Scripture is fulfilled.

 Is faith easy for you or is it hard?
-Does the testimony of the Bible carry weight with you, or do you wish for something more?
-Can you figure out the "why" to the first two questions?
-John writes so that people might believe.
-He writes that people might have faith, and thus have life.
+Does the testimony of the Bible carry weight with you, or do you often wish for something more?
+Can you figure out the "why" of the first two questions?
+John writes so that people will believe.
+He writes so that people will have faith, and thus have life.

 Heavenly Father, we barely understand the cruelty, pain, and suffering of crucifixion.
 We marvel at the immensity and complexity of your plan.
 We do not understand, but we accept by faith, because of who Jesus is.
 Increase our faith and trust.
 We pray in Jesus' name, Amen.